-Check with your state high school activities association concerning their rule on equipment.
-Some states limit you to the use of head gear only and some will not allow the use of any equipment.
+Check with your state high school activities association concerning their rules on equipment.
+Some states limit you to the use of headgear only, and some will not allow the use of any equipment.
 Some states do not allow the use of equipment belonging to a high school.

 Note: Participants will not be allowed to practice with eyeglasses on unless they are unbreakable.
 This is in accordance with NCAA rules as well as most states' activities associations.